AUAP/AP2018/class04/class04.md

 - Student talks also about the social credit system in China but surprisingly not many of them have heard of great firewall in China.

 - should add one more about tracking emotions..emotion becomes quantified. (example would be the demo in the trackr lib)

+- feedback from tutorial session: understand the sample code but confuse with the concept of libraries.
+This needs to address for introducing any new library lke the clmtrackr one.
+Simply walkthrough again how to import library and how to modify the html file.